thesephist/xin/SPEC.md

 Streams can be used to read and write to files, network sockets, or to arbitrary other programs and sinks/sources of values, like OS signals.
 When writing concurrent programs, blocking stream IO is also the primary synchronization primitive in Xin.

-Despite the vocabulary for concurrency in Xin, Xin is a single-threaded language with an interpreter lock, and concurrent calls are deterministically ordered onto the execution timeline.
+Despite the vocabulary for concurrency in Xin, Xin is a single-threaded language with an interpreter lock, and concurrent calls are ordered onto a single execution timeline.

 ## Packages and imports